akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/prependLazy.md

 Prepends the given source to the flow, consuming it until completion before the original source is consumed.

+Both streams will be materialized together, however, the original stream will be pulled for the first time only after the prepended upstream was completed.
+(In contrast, @ref(prepend)[prepend.md], introduces single-element buffers after both, original and given sources so that the original source is also pulled once immediately.)

-If materialized values needs to be collected `prependMat` is available.
+If materialized values needs to be collected `prependLazyMat` is available.

 See also @ref[prepend](prepend.md) which is detached.